DocNow/unshrtn/README.md

-for quick, asynchronous processing of requests. unshrtn remembers what it has already looked up so it can save you the trouble of keeping track of URLs when you are looking up a lot of them at one time and they haven't necessarily been de-duplicated. unshrtn will look for [canonical links] in HTML responses.
+for quick, asynchronous processing of requests. unshrtn remembers what it has already looked up so it can save you the trouble of keeping track of URLs when you are looking up a lot of them at one time and they haven't necessarily been de-duplicated. unshrtn will also look for [canonical links] in HTML responses so the unshortened URLs will have marketing tracking parameters removed.

     % curl http://localhost:3000?url=https://bitly.com/4kb77v
     {